-High quality, data-driven decisions
+High-quality, data-driven decisions

-In the end, successfully adopting and leveraging data-driven decision-making requires democratizing and automating access to data.
+In the end, successfully adopting and leveraging data-driven decision making requires democratizing and automating access to data.
 But that cannot be done without addressing data quality.
-The best results are achieved by automating and enabling collaborative data quality management, within an active, well thought out data governance framework.
+The best results are achieved when an insurance carrier automates and enables collaborative data quality management within an active, well thought out data governance framework.